durian/superslew/README.md

 - Shows a dialog box in the lower right corner when enabled, showing the joystick input values, altitude, and geographical position.

+- You may need to move your controls a bit before enabling SuperSlew.

+- It may not parse your joysticks properly if you have had different controls connected at different times.
+X-Plane seems to leave traces in the configuration files confusing SuperSlew.
+The only cure is to throw away your preferences and configure them again.

+- Only tested with a simple Saitek joystick and CH Products pedals.